Advanced Merge Replication Conflict Detection and Resolution

-For more information, see Detecting and Resolving Conflicts in Logical Records.
+For more information about the tracking level, see the "Tracking Level" section of How Merge Replication Detects and Resolves Conflicts and Detecting and Resolving Conflicts in Logical Records.

-To specify the conflict tracking and resolution level for an article, see Specify the Conflict Tracking and Resolution Level for Merge Articles.
+To specify the conflict tracking and resolution level for an article

 After a conflict is detected, the Merge Agent launches the selected conflict resolver and uses the resolver to determine the conflict winner.
 The winning row is applied at the Publisher and Subscriber, and the data from the losing row is written to a conflict table.
 Conflicts are resolved immediately after the resolver executes, unless you select to resolve conflicts interactively.